Albertino2020/mint-com/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+Thanks to my Standup team whose support was second to none.
-- Inspiration
-- etc

 ## 📝 License